 It is really quite simple to play.
 All you do is prepare a variety of images before playing time.
 Then, start collecting newspaper clippings, magazine cutouts, or postcards.
 If you don’t have any of those feel free to print out different images from the internet (Pinterest is a great spot).

 You want to make sure that the images should show landscapes, cities, people, shapes, or animals in a variety of colors and perspectives.

 Next, lay everything out and ask team members to each pick one that resonates with their current mood.
 Once everyone has picked an image, ask them to share what they resonated with, how it makes them feel, and why they picked it.

 This team building exercise works great for creative team members who have a hard time talking about their feelings to other people.

 If you are looking for a simple creative group activity that doesn't require much preparation and gets you to think outside the box, then try this game.
 Playing this team building exercise is easy: just pick a phrase related to the meeting topic.
 Then, ask your group to write one word down on a Post-it.

 Make a presentation or a whiteboard out of these words.
 Let's say you're hosting a meeting about the holidays.
 Each person responds with the first word that comes to mind.
 If the team is responding with words like frustration or tiredness, you might want to reconsider your process.

-The reason this exercise is good: It provides a quick and easy way to collect opinions, thoughts, and feelings about a meeting.
+The reason this exercise is good is: It provides a quick and easy way to collect opinions, thoughts, and feelings about a meeting.
 You'll get to see what's going on before diving in, and you may uncover some concerns and questions that help to make your meeting more useful.